Oakfield School

 • School and class councils enable pupils to have a voice and to understand that their opinions count.

-What does an effective school council look like?
+What does an effective student council look like?

-All pupils have the opportunity to be involved in the School Council:
+All pupils have the opportunity to be involved in the Student Council:

 • It is pupil-led